 In my years of practicing criminal defense, I’ve seen many types of criminal defense attorneys.
 I’ve seen how attorneys talk to their clients, talk about their clients and how they represent their clients in court.
 I am happy to say that I have watched some of the best.
 Sadly, I have also witnessed some of the worst.
 I’ve spent a fair amount of time lending an ear to folks who felt like their attorney did not give their best effort.

 Since we have been practicing law, we have taken over numerous cases from other attorneys.
 Sometimes an attorney and their client go their separate ways due to a personality conflict that cannot be overcome.
 Other times it is due to disagreements over strategy, poor communication, usually on the part of both attorney and client or disparate expectations about the outcome of the case.
 However, in my experience, the most prevalent cause of client dissatisfaction is when attorneys over promise and underdeliver.

 Many successful attorneys are nothing more than effective salesmen.
 They rely on natural charisma and bluster to impress and intimidate.
 While this style occasionally works and is what some clients seek, what truly yields the best results is when an attorney engages in rigorous legal work.
 I say this after years of experience working on some of the most serious and complicated criminal cases in Northern Michigan.
-My advice is to seek out the attorney who has dedicated themselves to mastering their craft.
+My advice is to seek out the criminal defense attorney in Traverse City who has dedicated themselves to mastering their craft.
 This means knowing the “ins and outs” of criminal law, the Michigan Court Rules, the Michigan Rules of Evidence and the specific facts of the case.

 When I talk to people who are seeking a criminal defense attorney, I advise them to ask each attorney they interview three questions: Who?
 What?
 How?
 Let me elaborate.